ZCube/bitnami-compat/README.md

 This repository contains sources, binaries and recipes from Bitnami and other software.
 Each software has its own license.

-This images not tested well.
+These images are not well tested.